 1. Reduced Chargeback Rates

-Chargeback reports can also help merchants identify fraudulent transactions and take steps to prevent future fraudulent activity, further reducing chargeback rates.
+Chargeback data can also help merchants identify fraudulent transactions and take steps to prevent future fraudulent activity, further reducing chargeback rates.

 2. Improved Customer Service